Miami University - Oxford Overview

 - In 2017-2018, 100% of the faculty were full-time.

-- On average, it takes about 4.2 years for students from Miami University - Oxford to earn a bachelor's degree.
-This is excellent when compared to the average of 4.4 years.
+- It takes the average Miami University - Oxford student 4.2 years to graduate.
+This is pretty good when compared to the national rate of 4.4 years.

 Miami University - Oxford Rankings